Teaching in 2019

 - public services and local government.

-Previously, in conjunction with University of Warwick colleagues at CEDAR, Barbara analysed the nature of social impact bonds and developed a case for third sector organization Addaction to expand its provision through an SIB.
 Throughout her time in the UK (2005-2015) Barbara developed considerable expertise in public services commissioning, providing policy and implementation projects to a wide range of organisations.
 At Birmingham, Barbara was lead researcher and subsequently co-director of a large centrally funded programme, the Evaluation of the Local Government Procurement Agenda 2005 -2009.
-Barbara has spoken to the OECD on electronic procurement, advised Sanofi Pasteur on strategic vaccine procurement, and presented research on African SME supplier relationships with government in Uganda.
+Barbara has recently spoken at Auditor’s General launch of their review of public procurement, at the Trans-Tasman Business Circle, the GovProcure conference and is a member of the reference panel on Commissioning and Contracting for the Australian Public Services Review.
+Previously Barbara has spoken to the OECD on electronic procurement, advised Sanofi Pasteur on strategic vaccine procurement, and presented research on African SME supplier relationships with government in Uganda.
 Barbara spent 10 years in the Canadian Air Force as a Captain in Logistics.

-- Lofgren, K, and Allen, B.(2018) forthcoming chapter "In and Out of Amber – the New Zealand Government Major Projects Performance Reporting" in edited book Projectification in the Public Sector, Routledge.
+- Lofgren, K, and Allen, B.(2019) chapter "In and Out of Amber – the New Zealand Government Major Projects Performance Reporting" (eds) Hodgson, D., Fred, M., Bailey, S. and Hall, P. Projectification in the Public Sector, Routledge.